RobertoDure/flask_api_example/README.md

 - `app.py`: The main application file containing the Flask app and route definitions.
 - `config.py`: Configuration file for database settings.
 - `db_model.py`: Contains the SQLAlchemy models for the database.
-- `swagger_config.py`: Contains the Swagger documentation strings.
+- `requirements.txt`: A list of Python packages required for the project.
 ## Setup

 1. Clone the repository: